john-light/validity-rollups/validity_rollups_on_bitcoin.md

 > Table 7 description: The block is broken up into 1,000,000 WU and 3,000,000 WU portions to illustrate how in the case of rollup transactions, some of the weight limit is reserved for the validity proof and script data while the rest can be used for the rollup transaction data.
 In the case of Zendoo state updates, there is also a fixed cost for the validity proof and script data.
 Zendoo state updates currently max out at around 100,000 transactions per withdrawal certificate, at a cost of about 152,000 WU per withdrawal certificate (assuming that, similar to validity rollup data as described in [Section 4.1](#section-41-increasing-throughput-with-validity-rollups), the witness discount is applied to all Zendoo data).
 Assuming an additional cost of around 2000 WU for each state update script, that means about twenty-five 154,000 WU Zendoo state updates could fit into each bitcoin L1 block, for a maximum of 2,500,000 transactions per L1 block.

-## Appendix E. Enabling additional throughput increases with validity proofs
+<h2> Appendix E. Enabling additional throughput increases with validity proofs <sup id="appendix-e-enabling-additional-throughput-increases-with-validity-proofs"></sup></h2>

 [↩](#toc)

 Validity proofs can be used to help bitcoin scale even further than validity rollups alone enable.
 Using recursive proofs, the validity of the blockchain up to a given block height could be proven using a single aggregated proof.[^180] The implication is that the block size limit could be increased without making it any harder for full nodes to verify the blockchain.
 The block size limit wouldn't be able to be increased _too much_, and developers would still need to ensure block propagation times remain reasonable, but even a 50-100% increase could mean up to an additional 125,000-250,000 rollup transactions per block.